-These 4 Forgotten AdWords Best Practices Still Matter – Here’s Proof
+These 4 Forgotten Google Ads Best Practices Still Matter – Here’s Proof

 It’s been a full year since Google first released expanded text ads to advertisers globally – and what a year it’s been!
 Since they were first announced, advertisers were eager to begin testing the new expanded ad format, but many were hesitant to let go of their tried and true ads.

 Now that standard text ads can no longer be created in either Google Ads (formerly known as Google AdWords) or Bing, it’s time to look at what work lies ahead of us for migrating to expanded text ads.

 Expanded Text Ads One Year Later: Adoption and Performance